CraftAcademyLabs/ca_course/slow_food_online/main_features.md

 #### Multiple language support

-The Media company that is our simulated client, operates on several markets and would like the platform to be able to support multi language support.
+The Media Company that is our simulated client, operates on several markets and would like the platform to be able to support multi language support.
 This means that ever news article should be tagged with a language attribute and filtered thereafter.
 The entire UI should also be translated into at least 2 languages.

 #### User roles